 On top of being a go anywhere/do-anything kind of motorcycle, the BMW G 650 GS has really good fuel economy, using around 60 mpg (US; 74 mpg UK) when riding at freeway speeds.

-The engine might not sound impressive, making 35 kW (48 hp) @ 6,500 rpm and a modest torque of 60 Nm (44 ft-lb) @ 5,000 rpm, but it’s still a lot of fun.
-Part of this is because the G 650 GS isn’t meant to be a racetrack carver.
-So in the places you take it, the G 650 GS feels perfect.
+The engine might not sound impressive, making 35 kW (48 hp) at 6,500 rpm and a modest torque of 60 Nm (44 ft-lb) @ 5,000 rpm, but it’s still ample to take you up to and cruise at freeway.
+In the places you take it, the G 650 GS feels perfect.

 Being a BMW, you can get the G 650 GS with a ton of factory accessories, including heated grips, a tall windshield, cases, and much more.
 If you buy one used, they often come pre-fitted, saving you a lot of hassle (and money).